-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date et be assessed by a vocationally comported to the components of the learner's state of the Understand how legislation and policy influences provision for disabled children and young people and their carers.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 3 and 4 must be assessed by a vocationally competent Assessor in real work environments and/or by using workplace evidence from the learner's real work environment.
+Understand how legislation and policy influences provision for disabled children and young people and their carers.
 1.1.
-Evaluate how emergent thinking and research have influenced legislation and policy over time. ca.c.s.
+Evaluate how emergent thinking and research have influenced legislation and policy over time. carcis.
 Evaluate how the development of legislation and policies has influenced current provision.
 Understand the potential impact of disability on children and young people and their carers.
 2.1.
 Research the prevalence and cause of disabilities in children and young people. carers.
 2.2.
 Explain how disabilities may impact on children and young people.
 2.3.
 Explain how disabilities experienced by children and young people may impact on carers.